wildonion/gem/README.md

 * ❌ custom error handler (`PanelError`) to logs all possible server (actixweb and websocket) and storage (redis, redis async and diesel) IO errors into file in conse panel service.

-* 🧑🏻‍💼 game managers (admins) can define score based twitter tasks for users (players), reveal role, collaborate with other admins and share their registered events using conse **ECQ** (Event Collaboration Queue) system and advertise their events via SMS inside the panel
+* 🧑🏻‍💼 game managers (admins) can define score based twitter tasks for users (players), reveal role, collaborate with other admins and share their registered events using conse **ECQ** (Event Collaboration Queue) system and advertise their events inside the panel

 * 🍪 **cookie** and **JWT** based authentication strategy